SetoAp69/rollin-server/README.md

 Backend server for the Rollin Attendance Apps project — part of my thesis work on an Attendance Management System.

 This repository contains the server-side implementation that provides APIs and services used by the Rollin mobile and web clients.
-It is implemented in Kotlin and includes static front-end assets and a Dockerfile for containerized deployments.
+It is implemented in Kotlin and includes  Dockerfile for containerized deployments.

 Key goals (thesis context)
 - Serve as the central backend for recording and managing attendance data.